Kayla-Manouel/science_institute_2015/calculationstudysheet_2015.md

 ## Calculating moles
-Definition/Usage: 6.02 x 10^23 amount of a substance
+Definition/Usage: 6.02 x 10^23(Avogadro's number)amount of a substance
 Equation: grams of substance/molecular mass=mole

 ### Examples

 ## Calculating Formula Weight/ Molecular Mass
-Definition/Usage:
+Definition/Usage:The Atomic Mass tells us how many grams of that atom is equal to one mole.
 Equation:

 ### Examples